kbuika/Object-Detection-with-ImageAI/README.md

  ImageAI is a python library that lets programmers and software developers integrate computer vision into their applications with object oriented programming.

+ #It is an object oriented programming approach of computer vision.

  # Dependencies
  Numpy
  Scipy